 - 2 Tbsp. ground cumin

 - 1/4 tsp. ground cayenne, or to taste

 - 1—14.5 oz. can beef broth

-Heat a large, deep pot over medium-high heat, then add the coconut oil.
-When the oil is melted, add onions, stir and cook until they’re translucent and some begin to brown, about 7 minutes.
-Add the garlic sauté about 30 seconds.
-Add the ground meat and break it up into small pieces as you brown the meat.
+Heat a large Dutch oven (or other deep pot) over medium-high heat.
+Add the coconut oil.
+To the melted oil add the onions.
+Cook until they’re translucent and some are beginning to brown, 6-7 minutes.
+Add the garlic and sauté about 30 seconds.
+Add the ground meat and break it up into small pieces as you brown it.

 When the meat is brown determine your oil content.
 If you want less in your chili drain some off now.
 Don’t drain it all away.
 One way to do this would be to push everything to the sides and see what pools in the middle, then using paper towels absorb some out.

-Add the chopped tomatoes (with their juice), beef broth, and water to the pot.
+Add the chopped tomatoes (with their juice), beef broth, coffee, and water to the pot.
 Stir well.
-Bring to a boil, then reduce the heat to bring the chili to a gentle simmer.
+Bring to a boil, then reduce the heat to a gentle simmer.
 Simmer uncovered for two hours.

-Top with diced onions, a dash of hot sauce, cilantro, and avocado slices.
+Top with diced onions, a dash of hot sauce, cilantro, and avocado.